Exploring Intrusive Thoughts: How Unwanted Thoughts Impact Mental Health

 From home, clients can choose between phone, video, or live chat sessions with their therapist.
 When signing up for online therapy, you can fill out an online questionnaire and receive a therapist matched to you based on their experience and your preferences, often within 48 hours after signing up.

-Research suggests online therapy can be a valuable tool for managing obsessive-compulsive disorder and unwanted thoughts.
+Research suggests online therapy can be an effective tool for managing obsessive-compulsive disorder and unwanted thoughts such as those associated with schizophrenia.
 This type of support might help you find ways to lessen the impact of intrusive thoughts, ease anxiety, and gain a toolkit for tackling daily challenges.
-For some, adding it to existing treatments may lead to improved clinical outcomes.
+For some, adding online therapy to existing treatments may lead to improved clinical outcomes.

 Takeaway